Why You Should Have Family Photos Taken in Winter | Snoqualmie Family Photographer

 Winter family photos are not for everyone.

-Now while I may love the beauty that a snowy backdrop offers, winter photos are not for everyone.
+Now while I may love the beauty that a snowy backdrop offers, winter family photos are not for everyone.
 If you have a child (like I do) who gets cold very easily, this might not be the best option.
 Also, if you’re not a fan of rosy cheeks, hats, gloves, and scarves in your pictures, I suggest sticking with a warmer season.
-Getting to the pass also may require snow tires or chains, and planning a trip to the pass may mean going off the beaten path since weekends the pass is full of skiers, snowboarders, and tubers!

 It’s good to consider the seasons with all their positives and negatives – but if you want photos now, don’t wait.
 Your family right now can make any season the best season.

 Does a winter session sound like a fun adventure for your family?
+Join my newsletter for priority to access when winter dates open up for photo sessions in Snoqualmie Pass or the greater Seattle area.

 Comments +